bookschool/org/div/notes/Physical Science/15 Light/15 Light.md

 Distant objects are difficult to see because light from them has spread out by the time it reaches your eyes.
 Your eyes are too small to gather much light.
 A **telescope** forms enlarged images of distant objects.
 Telescopes use lenses or mirrors to collect and focus light from distant objects.
-The mos common use of telescopes is to study objects in space.
+The most common use of telescopes is to study objects in space.

   <figure>